shipwright-io/build/docs/proposals/parameterize-strategies.md

 ### Part 1: Introduce spec.params

-Introduce the `spec.params` field across Build, BuildRun and BuildStrategies resources.
+Introduce the `spec.params` field across Build and BuildRun, and the `spec.parameters` for BuildStrategies resources.
 This will define a list  of parameters definition, of the type `string`.
 This new `spec.params` does not provide support for Tekton params of the type `array`.
 This field can only be use, if the parameter is supported in the strategy of choice.

 For example: